Eminox: History

 Eminox was formed on 28 January 1978 in Lincoln, and consisted of David Milles, Norman Emerson and William Murphy.
 An early order for a redesigned bus exhaust system for the local bus company led to orders from other national bus companies.
-The aim of the company was, and still is, to produce an exhaust system that would last for the lifetime of the vehicle, but that would also meet the requirements of the chassis/body configuration as well as the operating conditions.
+The aim of the company was to produce an exhaust system that would last for the lifetime of the vehicle, but that would also meet the requirements of the chassis/body configuration as well as the operating conditions.

 In early 1979, Nocorrode, a local company that manufactured replacement stainless steel exhaust systems for cars and fire engines, went into receivership.
 Eminox purchased the company from the receiver, thus tripling its workforce from 5 to 15.
 With the purchase came Nocorrode's premises in Tillbridge lane, which became the new home for Eminox.

 In 1985, the company opened its first standalone fitting facility for vertical exhausts systems, or 'stacks' as they became known.
 In 1989, Eminox also opened a new fitting facility in Stoke-on-Trent.

 In 1987, the Tillbridge Lane site was at capacity, so an alternative site was identified in Gainsborough, Lincolnshire.
 Initially the new premises had no offices, but within 3 years a 4,000sq ft purpose-built office complex was completed.

 In 1990, Eminox started producing exhaust systems for diesel multiple units for the rail industry.
-At this time, Eminox also developed a new aluminium mounting system for vertical stacks - the distinctive visual appeal of these units has since become synonymous with Eminox.
+At this time, Eminox also developed a new aluminium mounting system for vertical stacks – the distinctive visual appeal of these units has since become synonymous with Eminox.

 In 1990, Eminox established a relationship with Erland Nilson AB which provided access to the Swedish bus market, and in 1992 Eminox began to expand into the Dutch market.
 In 2005, Eminox branches were opened in Paris, France and Gothenburg, Sweden.

-By 1994, Eminox was becoming increasingly aware of the growing environmental pressure to clean up diesel exhaust systems; in conjunction with Johnson Matthey, a leading chemical and catalyst technology company - Eminox developed the CRT (Diesel Particulate Filter) system which could filter out 90% of particulate matter.
+By 1994, Eminox was becoming increasingly aware of the growing environmental pressure to clean up diesel exhaust systems; in conjunction with Johnson Matthey, a leading chemical and catalyst technology company – Eminox developed the CRT (Diesel Particulate Filter) system which could filter out 90% of particulate matter.